444th Air Expeditionary Wing: China Burma India Theater

 From India, the 444th Bomb Group planned to fly missions against Japan from advanced airfields in China.
 However, all the supplies of fuel, bombs and spare parts needed to support operations from the forward bases in China had to be flown in from India over "The Hump" (the name given by Allied pilots to the eastern end of the Himalayan Mountains), since Japanese control of eastern China and the Chinese coast made seaborne supply of China impossible.
 Also, the forward bases were located in Szechaun Province in south central China far from the coast, with no roads or railroads into the area from Allied-controlled territory.
 Supplies had to be delivered to China by the B-29s themselves or by the C-47s and C-46s of Air Transport Command.
 For this role, one aircraft from each squadron was stripped of combat equipment and used as a flying tanker.
 Each aircraft carried seven tons of fuel, but the amount that was delivered to China depended on weather, including headwinds and aircraft icing which increased the fuel consumption of the "tankers."
 The Hump route was so dangerous and difficult that each time a B-29 flew from India to China it was counted as a mission.
 The 677th squadron described a typical 'Hump" mission, telling of the "thousands of Chinese coolies on the runway, their friendliness and curiosity, the rather exciting way they have of running across the runway in front of the landing planes (thinking they are evil spirits which are right behind them), and the good living at the advanced base".

 The group flew its first combat mission on 5 June 1944 against the Makasan railroad yards at Bangkok, Thailand.
 Ten days later the group participated in the first American air attack on the Japanese home islands since the 1942 Doolittle raid, staging through Chinese bases on a nighttime raid against the iron and steel works at Yawata, Japan.
 It returned to Yawata on 20 August on a daytime raid for which the group was awarded the Distinguished Unit Citation.
+However, the 444th lost fourteen B-29s by this time (just six in combat).
 Operating from bases in India and at times staging through fields in China, the group struck transportation centers, naval installations, aircraft plants and other targets in Burma, China, Thailand, Japan and Formosa.